iboyko21/frontend-application-design/chapter4/README.md

 very easy tests that exercise obvious and simple behaviors.
 Then, as the application develops and grows in complexity, there will undoubedtly be situations where the application is not behaving as intended.
-Attempt to narrow the problematic behavior down to a specific function, and write a unit test that exercises what the intended behavior of that function in that specific scenario.
+Attempt to narrow the problematic behavior down to a specific function, and write a unit test that exercises the intended behavior of that function in that specific scenario.
 If that unit test passes, then the unit test suite is more comprehensive.
 If the unit test doesn't pass, then you have uncovered the source of the issue and can investigate a fix.

-The first unit test for the application will assert that the `TodoListView` renders the list name.
+The first unit tests for the application will assert that the `TodoListView` renders either the list name or the fallback message.

 Unit tests are added in the same directory as the the file they are testing.
-Add a file alongside `TodoListView.jsx` named `TodoListView.test.jsx` with the following content:
+Add a file along side `TodoListView.jsx` named `TodoListView.test.jsx` with the following content:

 ```js
 import React from 'react';